The recent raw dog food movement has many of us asking questions like, “Can dogs eat raw chicken?” and “What’s the best way to store raw dog food?”

 How would your vet answer the question, “Can dogs eat raw chicken?”

 Veterinarians will be the first to tell you that just because your dog would eat something to survive in the wild doesn’t mean they should at home.
-So if you ask your vet, “Can dogs eat raw chicken?” you might get a hesitant response.
+This is particularly true of dogs of a certain age.
+So if you ask your vet, “Can dogs eat raw chicken?” you might counter with: “how old are they?”.

-APN aside, raw chicken may not be appropriate for older dogs, puppies, or dogs with a compromised immune system or fussy digestion.
+APN aside, raw chicken may not be appropriate for puppies or dogs with a compromised immune system or fussy digestion.
 As a loving Pet Owner, it’s best to keep particularly vulnerable dogs safe from exposure to harmful bacteria.

 Making sure your home is a raw chicken safe space